PoeticRainbow/golden-days/README.md

 - Lithium, and Phosphor: Performance mods to keep your game running smooth.
 - Sodium: A performance mod that increases performance dramatically.
 Not compatible with Fabric Renderer API as of 7/22/20.
 (Not compatible with Canvas).
 - Canvas: A performance mod that also aims to implement shader support.
 Compatible with Fabric Renderer API.
 (Not compatible with Sodium).
+- Soaring Clouds: Fabric mod that allows you to change the cloud height.
+Set to 108 for the Beta experience!
 - Custom Entity Model Support: None available.

 Please, please, please tell me when/if you use my resource pack in a video!
 Not because I'm a control freak, but instead because I would love to see you using it! <3